Chilean president shaking up government amid protests

-SANTIAGO, Chile (AP) — Chile’s President Sebastián Piñera asked all his Cabinet members to offer their resignations on Saturday as he prepared to shake up his government in response to a massive wave of protests, including one that drew more than a million people into the streets the day before.
+SANTIAGO, Chile (AP) — Chile’s President Sebastián Piñera asked all his Cabinet members to offer their resignations Saturday as he prepared to shake up his government in response to a wave of protests, including one that drew more than a million people the day before.

+Chile’s conservative president also said he might lift the state of emergency that has covered much of the country for the past nine days — a decree that had failed to bring peace after rioting broke out in response to a 4-cent rise in subway fares.
+The protests rapidly expanded to cover a far wider sense of frustration among many Chileans who felt they have been struggling to make do as the well-off grew richer.

-“The march we all saw yesterday was a massive and peaceful march …,” the conservative president said.
+“The march we all saw yesterday was a massive and peaceful march,” Piñera said.
 “We have all heard the message.
 We have all changed.”

 He promised “a new Cabinet to confront these new demands and take charge of the new times.”